starwit-trainings/csharp-basics/01-setup/Readme.md

 ### Tasks
 * Run app from command line
 * try various publish options and find the single created file.
 Move this file to a different place and test, if it is running from there.
+* find out, for what the different published files are for see [here](https://learn.microsoft.com/de-de/dotnet/core/tutorials/publishing-with-visual-studio?pivots=dotnet-8-0) for more details
 * Use your IDE's debugger and run through program step by step